JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 ![Edit Dashboard Tile](../../assets/images/EditDashboardTile.png)

-4. Simply add the **summarize** command to the existing query to get the count for the stuck jobs
+4. You'll notice our tile specific segment and timeframe are maintained from the notebook section.
+Simply add the **summarize** command to the existing query to get the count for the stuck jobs

 ![Summarize Tile](../../assets/images/SummarizeTile.png)